Skip to content

 Ingress Protection Rating (IP)

-The ingress protection rating defines the sealing effectiveness of electrical enclosures against foregin particles like accidental contact, dust, moisture, liquids, etc. The rating is read as IP followed by 2 digits: the first digit, relating to protection against the ingress of solid particles, and the second is the protection against the ingress of water.
+The ingress protection rating defines the sealing effectiveness of electrical enclosures against foreign particles like accidental contact, dust, moisture, liquids, etc. The rating is read as IP followed by 2 digits: the first digit, relating to protection against the ingress of solid particles, and the second is the protection against the ingress of water.

 Typically those with a rating of IP65, 66 & 67 are considered IP waterproof ratings.
-For interior applications such as the bathroom a IP rating of IP44 or IP65 is sufficient subject to the location the lamp is installed.